justusthane/grav-justus.ws/user/pages/07.todo/default.md

 - [ ] Define the site tagline in YAML config
 - [ ] Create Grav plugin to render these markdown checkboxes as HTML checkboxes
 - [ ] Add /now page
+- [ ] Add How does this site work? page